Planning on hiking Yushan soon? In this guide, you’ll find everything you should know !

 The trail’s entrance to the Paiyun Lodge (8.5KM / 3-5 hours)

-Once you reach the trail’s entrance, also named Tatajia Saddle, you have to walk 8.5 kilometers to the Paiyun Lodge.
+Once you reach the trail’s entrance, the Tataka saddle, you have to walk 8.5 kilometers to the Paiyun Lodge.
 This is where you feel like you’re really hiking!
 The trail is not too difficult despite the 1000-meter difference between the two points.
-Most of the time you’ll go up, but sometimes down.
+Most of the time you’ll go slightly up, and sometimes down.
 A few rest areas are located on the way along with markers every 500 meters.

 You’ll be very happy to reach the lodge, as it is a good place to relax and recharge your batteries.
 You can get some hot water there.
 They don’t sell anything though, so you should bring your own food for the entire hike.
-The lodge is also where you need to show your hiking permit.
+The lodge is also where you need to show your hiking Yushan permit.
 We left a small bag there that we picked up after returning from the top.

 The Paiyun Lodge to the top (2.4KM / 1-2.5 hours)

 Brace yourselves!
 After the lodge comes the last and hardest part.
-2.4k to go up 500 meters.
+Only 2.4k with a 500-meter height difference.
 It gets harder as you’re getting closer to the summit, but you’ll find chains to help you.
 I was surprised by the end of the trail because I was expecting something easier.
 Take your time!
 If you’re in decent condition, you’ll make it.
-I arrived at the summit with the baby at 9.30, and HiuYing made it a few minutes later.
+I arrived at the summit with the baby at 9.30am, and HiuYing made it a few minutes later.

-The trail : Tips & advice
+Hiking Yushan : 7 Tips & advice

 When to go ?
 The weather in Yushan